rekhaverma/SalarySlip/README.md

 7. Now client and server will be running in two diffrent tabs.

+## Testing

+For testing you need to go to directory `testing/jsCalc/`. and open `specRunner.html` in browser.
+For testing with any input and output you need to provide values for input and output in `src/calculator.js`

 <!-- Readme provided by Create react App -->
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).